October 29, 2023

 On the topic of bees, figs can't be bee-pollinated!
 Their flowers are inverted and require a specialized pollinator.
 They're pollinated by wasps, aptly called fig wasps.

 OFF-TOPIC: Here's an update on my fig tree propagations.
-As a reminder, I took one stem cutting and did an air-layer.
+As a reminder, to produce two new trees (from one that was dying from Root Knot Nematodes) in July 2023, I took one stem cutting and did an air-layer.
 I didn't know if one method was better than the other, but now I definitely have a preference.
+Have a look at how they compare.

-Cut branch propagation, 6-weeks from being taken off the donor plant and getting its second pot-up.
-The donor plant is same-old same-old.
-No worse for the wear of taking props but also no signs of improvement
+(L) Cut branch propagation, 6-weeks from being taken off the donor plant (R) and being rooted in soil.
+Here it's getting its third pot-up.
+The donor plant is no worse for the wear of taking props but also no signs of improvement in re: RKN.

-Air-layered propagation, 6 weeks of root formation despite my negligence and letting the sphagnum dry out.
+(L) Air-layered propagation, 6 weeks of root formation despite my negligence and letting the sphagnum dry out.
+It's getting its first pot-up.
 Click on the picture for a zoomable view.

-The cutting prop lost all but one leaf to start but then grew so fast it had to be potted up three times.
-It's put all its energy into a single trunk.
-The air layered prop went straight into a 1-gallon nursery pot, where it sent up a whole new branch.
+Late-August 2023 (a month since taking the cuttings): The cutting prop lost all but one leaf but then grew so fast it had to be potted up three times.
+It put all its energy into a single trunk.
+The well-rooted air-layer prop's first potting was into a 1-gallon nursery pot, where it sent up a whole new branch.
 The difference in leaf size is remarkable.
-I wonder what difference it'll make in fruit production.
+The cutting (in the grow bag in the photo below) is pushing out huge leaves and the trunk is thickening up nicely, too.
+Figs like full sun, so I wonder what difference leaf size will make in fruit production.

-Another 6 weeks: The air-layer prop doubled its number of leaves and is working on a new branch.
-I wasn't planning on potting up again but the squirrels had other ideas.
-The cutting is pushing out huge leaves and the trunk is fattening up nicely, too.
+Another 6 weeks: The air-layer prop doubled its number of leaves and is working to push out a third branch.
+I wasn't planning on potting up again but the squirrels dumped it over, looking for a place to plant acorns.

-It rains so much here, 20 inches in a 3-month period this summer, you can't have a pot with too much drainage.
+It rains so much here, 20 inches in a 3-month period this summer, there's no such thing as a pot with too much drainage.
 Fabric grow bags work pretty well but you do have to watch out for mold and mushrooms growing on the bags.
 I haven't had ants move into my grow bags like they do my plastic pots.
 Every pot with a drainage hole has an ant problem, that is, until I scratch neem seed meal into the soil.
 It takes care of them like magic!
 Even though I have a solution, I'd rather not have the problem in the first place, so I'm switching to grow bags whenever possible.

-The green stuff is Better Than Rocks, which I use in my outdoor pots with drainage holes.
-It works to keep the ants from using them as doorways to their new favorite home.
+The green fibrous stuff is Better Than Rocks, which I use in my outdoor pots with drainage holes.
+It keeps the ants from using them as doorways to their new favorite home.

 I repotted the dumped over fig into a grow bag like its sibling.
-It's not quite apples-to-apples, though, because it had a piece of Better Than Rocks in its pot that went into the growbag, so it has superior drainage.
+It's not quite apples-to-apples, though, because it has superior drainage with a bottom layer of Better Than Rocks.
 I think container grown figs need that, and if they aren't getting it they let you know through brown spots on the leaves.

 The Three Little Figs